guile-sql

 (#:where (#:= active #t))))

-guile-sqlite3 uses ? placeholders and accepts native Scheme types via sqlite-bind.
-Use placeholder-question to generate ? placeholders:
+guile-sqlite3 uses ? placeholders and accepts most native Scheme types via sqlite-bind, but rejects raw booleans (“unexpected value”).
+Use placeholder-question to generate ? placeholders, and coerce booleans at the driver boundary:

 (use-modules (sql) (sqlite3) (srfi srfi-1) (ice-9 match))